Construction Accident Lawyer Houston, TX

 The Necessity of Protective Equipment

 An employer may be held responsible for a construction worker’s injury if they failed to provide sufficient protective gear or uphold strict safety protocols.
 This is not an issue in a workers’ compensation claim, but it can be held against them if you decide to pursue a civil lawsuit against them.
-A construction accident lawyer from John K. Zaid & Associates can provide you with more information about this.
+A lawyer from John K. Zaid & Associates can provide you with more information about this.
 Every construction site should have enough safety equipment for all employees and, depending on the circumstances, might consist of:

 - Safety glasses for eye protection